alexandergood/terraml/README.md

 # terramal
-Terramal is a thin wrapper for Terraform that enables users to build complex infrastructures through YAML.
+Terraml is a thin wrapper for Terraform that enables users to build complex and repetitive infrastructures through YAML.